manningstinson/holbertonschool-simple_shell/docs/atoi.md

 # ATOI

+**_atoi Function:**
+- Converts a string to an integer.
+- Takes into account both positive and negative signs in the string.
-Summary: The `_atoi` function converts a string to an integer, considering signs and ignoring non-numeric characters after the first non-numeric character.
+- Ignores non-numeric characters after encountering the first non-numeric character in the string.

+This function is essential for processing numeric inputs in the shell, particularly when converting user-provided strings to integers during command execution.

 ```c
 #include "shell.h"